Tips and advice on garden care in April

 - Prick out, and thin out seedlings

-- Spring clean the pond
+- Spring clean the pond with a pond net or blanket weed brush

 - Divide overgrown plants and put in new water plants